 - the income statement;

 - the statement of financial position;

 - the statement of changes in equity;

 - the statement of cash flows; and

-- the related accounting policies; and

 - the related notes 1 to 20.

 The financial reporting framework that has been applied in their preparation is applicable law, and international accounting standards in conformity with the requirements of the UK Companies Act 2006 (that would have applied if the financial statements were United Kingdom statutory financial statements) and IFRSs as issued by the IASB.